ISS-SOA/FlipFlap_HW/README.md

 $ ruby flip_flap_spec.rb
 ```

-Also, take a peek into `flip_flap_spec.rb` to see how it works -- you will soon start writing your own specs for your project!
+Also, take a peek into `flip_flap_spec.rb` to see how it works -- you will soon start writing your own specs for your projects!

 ### Submission